Kargil War: Pakistan

 In a national security meeting with Prime minister Nawaz Sharif at the Joint Headquarters, General Musharraf became heavily involved with serious altercations with Chief of Naval Staff Admiral Fasih Bokhari who ultimately called for a court-martial against General Musharraf.
 With Sharif placing the onus of the Kargil attacks squarely on the army chief Pervez Musharraf, there was an atmosphere of uneasiness between the two.
 On 12 October 1999, General Musharraf staged a bloodless coup d'état, ousting Nawaz Sharif.

 Benazir Bhutto, an opposition leader in the parliament and former prime minister, called the Kargil War "Pakistan's greatest blunder".
-Many ex-officials of the military and the Inter-Services Intelligence (Pakistan's principal intelligence agency) also believed that "Kargil was a waste of time" and "could not have resulted in any advantage" on the larger issue of Kashmir.

-A retired Pakistan Army's Lieutenant-General Ali Kuli Khan, lambasted the war as "a disaster bigger than the East Pakistan tragedy", adding that the plan was "flawed in terms of its conception, tactical planning and execution" that ended in "sacrificing so many soldiers".
+Many ex-officials of the military and the Inter-Services Intelligence (Pakistan's principal intelligence agency) also believed "Kargil was a waste of time" and "could not have resulted in any advantage" on the larger issue of Kashmir.
+Retired Pakistani Lieut.
+Gen. Ali Kuli Khan lambasted the war as "a disaster bigger than the East Pakistan tragedy", adding that the plan was "flawed in terms of its conception, tactical planning and execution" that ended in "sacrificing so many soldiers".
 The Pakistani media criticised the whole plan and the eventual climbdown from the Kargil heights since there were no gains to show for the loss of lives and it only resulted in international condemnation.

 Despite calls by many, no public commission of inquiry was set up in Pakistan to investigate the people responsible for initiating the conflict.
-The Pakistan Muslim League (PML(N)) published a white paper in 2006, which stated that Nawaz Sharif constituted an inquiry committee that recommended a court martial for General Pervez Musharraf, but Musharraf "stole the report" after toppling the government, to save himself.
-The report also claims that India knew about the plan 11 months before its launch, enabling a complete victory for India on military, diplomatic and economic fronts.
-A statement in June 2008 by a former X Corps commander and Director-General of Military Intelligence (M.I.) that time, Lieutenant-General (retired) Jamshed Gulzar Kiani said that: "As Prime minister, Nawaz Sharif "was never briefed by the army" on the Kargil attack, reignited the demand for a probe of the episode by legal and political groups.
+The Pakistan Muslim League (PML(N)) published a white paper in 2006, which stated that Nawaz Sharif constituted an inquiry committee that recommended a court martial for General Pervez Musharraf, but Musharraf "stole the report" after toppling the government to save himself.
+The report also claims India knew about the plan 11 months before its launch, enabling a complete victory for India on the military, diplomatic and economic fronts.
+In June 2008 former X Corps commander and Director-General of Military Intelligence (M.I.) at the time, Lieutenant-General (retired) Jamshed Gulzar Kiani said: "As Prime minister, Nawaz Sharif "was never briefed by the army" on the Kargil attack", which reignited the demand for a probe into the episode by legal and political groups.

+Nawaz Sharif told NDTV in 2007 that Musharraf was responsible for "derailing the process of normalisation of relations between Pakistan and India" by subverting the whole process.